m4ttsch/omscs-notes-notes/computer-networks/internet-security.md

 In the previous section, we looked at the types of BGP hijacking attacks, and how to characterize them individually.
 In this section, we are interested in understanding the **causes or motivations behind these attacks**.
 Broadly viewed, the attacks can be classified as caused by:

 1. **Human Error**: This is an accidental routing misconfiguration due to manual errors.
 This can lead to large scale exact-prefix hijacking. e.g: China Telecom accidentally leaked a full BGP table that led to large-scale Type-0 hijacking
-2. **Targeted Attack**: In this type of attack, the hijacking AS usually intercepts network traffic (MM attack) while operating in stealth mode to remain under the radar on the control plane (Type-N and Type-U attacks). e.g: Visa and Mastercard’s traffic were hijacked by Russian networks using this method in 2017
+2. **Targeted Attack**: In this type of attack, the hijacking AS usually intercepts network traffic (MM attack) while operating in stealth mode to remain under the radar on the control plane (Type-N and Type-U attacks). e.g: Visa and Mastercard's traffic were hijacked by Russian networks using this method in 2017
-3. **High Impact Attack**: Here, the attacker is obvious in their intent to cause widespread disruption of services. e.g: Pakistan Telecom in a Type-0 sub-prefix hijacking, essentially blackholing all of YouTube’s services worldwide for nearly 2 hours.
+3. **High Impact Attack**: Here, the attacker is obvious in their intent to cause widespread disruption of services. e.g: Pakistan Telecom in a Type-0 sub-prefix hijacking, essentially blackholing all of YouTube's services worldwide for nearly 2 hours.

 To summarize, we can say that the motivation behind every hijacking attempt is different, so there is no one answer when it comes to choosing the best attack.
 Given the constraining scenario and intents of the hijacking attempt, the hijacker may employ one or a combination of methods to carry out the attack.